These keto croutons are unbelievably crunchy! This easy, flavorful recipe is a wonderful addition to any soup or salad. 2.4g net carbs per portion.

 It's always the little extras that make a dish exciting.
 The chopped fresh herbs, the pretty garlic oil swirls, the scattered roasted seeds and of course, the croutons.

+Keto friendly.
+Since normal white bread is not keto, I'm using a version of my 90 Second Keto Bread to make this crouton recipe.
+It's a speedy and simple bread and it tastes great.
 Even better, since the bread is made with almond flour instead of wheat, one serving contains only 2.4g net carbs.

 Plus, it's quick!
 Since the bread is made in the microwave, the whole recipe takes only 30 minutes from start to finish.
 Hands-on prep time is just 5 minutes.

 - Egg white - Using only the white and not the yolk means the bread does to taste eggy.

 - Almond flour - I used ground almonds, which is equivalent to regular almond flour in the US.
 If you have super fine almond flour, use ½ tablespoon less.

 - Psyllium husk powder - Make sure you're using the fine powder and not whole psyllium husks (which looks like little sticks).

 - Baking powder